bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 When the first **final (non beta) version** of the new major Xcode version is released, we **remove** the deprecated stacks; the oldest major version as well as the minor versions of the last major version except the latest minor version.

-{% include message_box.html type="example" title="Example for stack removal when final Xcode is released" content=" For example, when Xcode 9 (final, non beta) was released, we removed: the Xcode 6 (6.4) the minor versions of the last major version (Xcode 8.0, 8.1 and 8.2 stacks) except the latest minor version (Xcode 8.3) "%}
+{% include message_box.html type="example" title="Example for removing stacks when final Xcode version is released" content=" For example, when Xcode 9 (final, non beta) was released, we removed: the Xcode 6 (6.4) the minor versions of the last major version (Xcode 8.0, 8.1 and 8.2 stacks) except the latest minor version (Xcode 8.3) "%}

 This means that the latest patch release version of Xcode is **supported for about 2.5 years**, in sync with Xcode major version releases.